ajmeyghani/mwb/docs/notes.md

 - Webpack is already looking at the `client/src` folder for "assets".
 So you can simply require assets without specifying `client/src` everytime.
 That is, if a file is at `client/src/component/component.js`, you can require it with: `require('component/component.js')`.
 If you want to set more "modules folder", add them to the `config/client.config.js` file, in the `resolve` section.

 - Use webpack externals if you don't want to include a module in your final bundle (but load it via a script tag).
-See `config/client.config.js` for more information.
+See this [post](http://stackoverflow.com/questions/23305599/webpack-provideplugin-vs-externals) for more information.

+## Bower vs Npm

+Front-end package management is not as clean as other technologies.
+Npm used to contain only JavaScript packages, but then people started hosting client-side packages as well due to its superior nature to bower.
+And it got tricky: there are packages that available both on bower and npm.
+There are packages that are only available on one, and so on.
+Below is a suggestion on when to use what:

+In the root of the app you can use both `bower` and `npm` to install packages:

+- Use bower for strictly front-end plugins: eg: a plugin for drag and drop: `boewr i package -S`
+- Use npm for JavaScript packages: eg: a package for formatting phone numbers: `npm i package -S`
+- If there is a **client side** package that is available on both, it would depend on your project and how other parts of your app is managed.